KluctlDeployment

 will however be ignored for https based urls to avoid leaking credentials.

-is optional and allows to filter for different path prefixed on the same host.
+is optional and allows to filter for different paths on the same host.
 This is for example useful

 when public Git providers are used, for example github.com.
 For these, you can for example use my-org/